dekk-app/dekk/README.md

 ## Special thanks.

+To develop Dekk a lot more than just those 4 packages were needed 😱

+`npx thanks` (top 10)

 | Author | Where to Donate | Dependencies |
 |---|---|---|
 | sindresorhus              | patreon.com/sindresorhus              | eslint-config-xo-react + 195 more |